Patterson’s conversion lifts Virginia Tech over UNC in 6 OTs

-BLACKSBURG, Va.
-(AP) — Quincy Patterson’s two-point conversion run in the sixth overtime lifted Virginia Tech a wild 43-41 victory over North Carolina on Saturday in the longest game in ACC history.
+In a game that took six overtimes and more than four hours to play, Virginia Tech finally put away the Tar Heels when third-team quarterback Quincy Patterson’s two-point conversion run in the sixth overtime propelled the Hokies to a wild 43-41 victory in the longest game in ACC history.

+The victory enabled the Hokies (5-2, 2-2 ACC) to keep pace in the race for the ACC’s Coastal Division crown and kept the Tar Heels (3-4, 2-2) from jumping to the top of the division.

+“I’m just proud of those kids,” Virginia Tech head coach Justin Fuente said.
+“It goes back to a couple of weeks ago (after a 45-10 loss to Duke), and we had to look ourselves in the mirror and talk about how we would handle tough situations.
+We were certainly in our fair share of them tonight.
+If they had made one more field goal or whatever, I would still feel the same way about our team.
+If it had gone another way, I still would’ve been up here talking about how proud I am of our guys’ ability to battle.”

-Both teams squandered opportunities to win the game in earlier overtime periods, as Virginia Tech kicker Brian Johnson missed game-winning attempts from 41 and 42 yards and North Carolina kicker Noah Ruggles missed from 35 yards and had a 44-yard attempt blocked.
+Both teams squandered opportunities to win in earlier overtime periods, as Virginia Tech kicker Brian Johnson missed game-winning attempts from 41 and 42 yards and North Carolina kicker Noah Ruggles missed from 35 yards and had a 44-yard attempt blocked.

 The game marked the debut of college football’s new overtime rules, which now call for going for two points after the fourth overtime.
-In the fifth overtime, Virginia Tech (5-2, 2-2 ACC) had the ball first, but Patterson’s pass to Damon Hazelton was broken up by the Tar Heels’ Storm Duck, giving the Tar Heels an opportunity to win the game.
+In the fifth overtime, Virginia Tech had the ball first, but Patterson’s pass to Damon Hazelton was broken up by the Tar Heels’ Storm Duck, giving the Tar Heels an opportunity to win the game.

-North Carolina (3-4, 2-2 ACC), though, couldn’t convert.
+North Carolina, though, couldn’t convert.
 Virginia Tech’s Khalil Ladler read an option play perfectly and tackled Michael Carter for a loss, sending the game into a sixth overtime.
 The Tar Heels received the ball first, but quarterback Sam Howell was tackled for a loss, setting up Patterson’s game-winning conversion.

 The loss spoiled an outstanding game by Howell, who completed 26 of 49 for 348 yards and five touchdowns.

+“It hurts when you have to go in and talk to your team when they fought really hard,” North Carolina head coach Mack Brown said.
+“There is nothing really that you can say to them because of losing really stinks.
+You work way too hard to lose, and it’s not worth playing if you lose.
+When you lose, you have to take it and learn from it.
+That’s what we will do.”

-Patterson played the majority of the second half for the Hokies after starting quarterback Hendon Hooker went down with an injury late in the first half.
-He rushed for 122 yards on 21 carries and threw for 54 yards to pace the Hokies.
+Patterson — the Hokies’ third-team quarterback coming into the game — played the majority of the second half for the Hokies after starting quarterback Hendon Hooker went down with an injury late in the first half and Fuente elected to replace backup Ryan Willis with Patterson after three series.

+Patterson rushed for 122 yards on 21 carries and threw for 54 yards and a touchdown to pace the Hokies.

+“After Hendon got the job, and he played a great game against Miami, it’s really easy to get down on yourself and think your shot is never going to come,” Patterson said.
+“But I just had to stay in that zone of preparing like I was the starter, and today was that day that I got to play quarterback, so that was pretty cool.”

 TAKEAWAYS